lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * If some upper bits in the field are constant and known, a better option is to only send the LSBs.
 In the Rule, TV is set to a value with the stable known upper part, MO is set to MSB(x) and CDA to LSB.

+  ECN functionality depends on both bits of the ECN field, which are the 2 LSBs of this field, hence sending only a single LSB of this field is NOT RECOMMENDED.

 ## Payload Length field

 This field can be elided for the transmission on the LPWAN network.
 The SCHC C/D recomputes the original payload length value.
 In the Field Descriptor, TV is not set, MO is set to "ignore" and CDA is "compute-\*".